(Dr.K N Pandita )

 irreplaceable loss for the young Tajik republic.
 In 1982, Dr K N Pandita

-and staff in the Kashmir University.
+staff at the Kashmir University.

 (Avtar Mota)